WINE PUB/BAR OF THE YEAR

 The Hertfordshire-business puts its heart and soul into its pub garden, which has clearly paid off after judges were wowed by its riverside outdoor space.

-FAMILY PUB OF THE YEAR (Sponsored by Coca-Cola European Partners)
+BEST FAMILY PUB (Sponsored by Coca-Cola European Partners)

 The Eastfield Inn, Bristol